 The audits performed in 2017 by the Internal Audit division on the Group's Italian companies focused on key corporate processes (payments, purchases, services and consulting, product shortages, quality control, credit management, recruiting, etc.) and on the main 'sensitive' areas identified by the Model.
-With regard to international subsidiaries, in 2017 the Internal Audit division audited Group companies in the United States, South Korea, Japan, China, Hong Kong, and France, focusing on the suitability of internal control and financial reporting procedures, with the aim to identify and/or prevent any potential cases of fraud.
+With regard to international subsidiaries, in 2017 the Internal Audit division audited Group companies in the United States, Korea, Japan, China, and Hong Kong, focusing on the suitability of internal control and financial reporting procedures, with the aim to identify and/or prevent any potential cases of fraud.
 With regard to the management of store operations (receipts and sales management, stock management, protection of corporate assets, and theft prevention), in 2017 the Internal Audit division audited 49 stores, selected on the basis of turnover, risk level, and geographic diversification.
-The audits made it possible to verify, and implement improvements to, existing operating and control procedures.
+The audits made it possible to verify and make improvements to existing operating and control procedures.

 In 2017, no breaches of the Code of Ethics were reported.
-Moncler considers the reporting of particular instances of non-compliance with the Code of Ethics - whether by employees or external entities - a serious matter.
+Moncler considers the reporting of particular instances of noncompliance with the Code of Ethics - whether by employees or external entities - a serious matter.
 Any employee reporting a concern in good faith regarding suspicious, alleged or actual breaches of the Code of Ethics is protected by Moncler against any form of retaliation, discrimination or penalisation, without prejudice to statutory obligations in force or to the rights of the Company or people falsely or mistakenly accused of misconduct.

-To this end, a Group-wide whistleblowing system was launched in March 2016, devised to ensure the proper management and timely verification of any reported breaches to rules, regulations and internal procedures, the adoption of appropriate measures, and the anonymity of the whistleblower.
-In late 2017, in an effort to further consolidate the internal whistleblowing process, also in compliance with recent legislation on whistleblowing, Moncler launched a study for the adoption of an ad-hoc web platform and telephone lines-to be managed by a specialised independent supplier-in order to manage and record any reports from employees, suppliers, clients, and counterparts of all Group companies.
-This system will enter into force by mid-2018.
+To this end, a Group-wide whistleblowing system was launched in March 2016, devised to ensure the proper management and timely verification of any reported breaches of rules, regulations, and/or internal procedures, the adoption of appropriate measures, and the anonymity of whistleblowers.
+In late 2017, to further consolidate the internal whistleblowing procedure and in compliance with recent legislation on whistleblowing, Moncler launched a study for the adoption of a dedicated web platform and ad hoc telephone lines - to be managed by a specialised and independent third party - to manage and record any reports from employees, suppliers, clients, and counterparts of all Group companies.
+The new system is expected to be operational by mid-2018.

-A single report was received through the whistleblowing system.
-It was timely analysed, assessed, and managed through an ad-hoc audit.
-It was carried out at the production site of a foreign supplier and did not confirm the allegations of the report received, nor did it find any evidence of breaches of the Codes adopted by Moncler and made binding also on suppliers.
-Therefore, no specific action was taken against the supplier.
+In 2017, only one report was received through the whistleblowing system, which was timely analysed, assessed, and managed through an ad hoc audit carried out at the production site of a foreign supplier.
+The audit did not confirm the allegations of the report received, nor did it reveal any breaches of the Codes adopted by Moncler and made binding also for suppliers.
+Therefore, no specific action was taken against the supplier in question.

-To this end, in 2016, the Group also adopted a Supplier Code of Conduct.
-It addresses Moncler's expectations regarding responsible sourcing and consists of six sections describing the binding provisions related to: Labour and Human Rights, Occupational Health and Safety, Environment, Animal Health and Welfare, Safety and Quality of Products and Services, and Corporate Ethics and Intellectual Property Protection.
-Moncler requires its suppliers and subcontractors to comply with the binding principles set forth in the Code of Conduct and is also committed to carrying out training and awareness-raising activities on these provisions for internal departments and suppliers alike.
-The Group also conducts regular audits along the supply chain to verify compliance with the principles set out in the Code of Conduct.
-See also pages 74-75.
+In this regard, the Group has adopted a Supplier Code of Conduct since 2016.
+It addresses Moncler's expectations regarding responsible sourcing, and consists of six sections describing the binding provisions related to: Labour and Human Rights, Occupational Health and Safety, Environment, Animal Health and Welfare, Safety and Quality of Products and Services, and Corporate Ethics and Intellectual Property Protection.
+Moncler requires its suppliers and subcontractors to comply with the binding principles set forth in the Supplier Code of Conduct, and conducts regular audits across the supply chain to verify compliance.
+The Group is also committed to carrying out relevant training and awareness activities among internal departments and suppliers alike.
+See also pages 102-104.